PopicLab/insilicoSV/docs/inputs.md

 Other types would have to be adapted to insilicoSV format [VCF format](outputs.md#output-vcf-file).

-When writing a VCF in insilico format for SV importation, the required fields are the CHROM, POS and ID fields as well as the INFO field with an END, SVTYPE, SVLEN, and, if applicable, TARGET, TARGET_CHROM, PARENT_SVID.
+When writing a VCF in insilico format for SV importation, the required fields are the CHROM, POS and ID fields as well as the INFO field with an END, SVTYPE, SVLEN, and, if applicable, TARGET, TARGET_CHROM, SVID.